GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 General Language Restrictions
 -----------------------------

--   The Standard Template Library (STL) ***must not*** be used.
-The PAL utility collection (namespace Util) should be used instead and expanded as necessary.
+-   The C++ Standard Library ***must not*** be used.
+This includes everything from the `std` namespace.
+The PAL utility collection (namespace `Util`) should be used instead and expanded as necessary.
+Exceptions are given in the following.
+The main restricting factors are exception safety (many functions in the standard library may throw), and allocator restrictions (system allocators may not be used directly).

--   When necessary for implementing a templated function or class, STL helpers from the `type_traits` header and `std::numeric_limits` **may** be used.
+-   When necessary for implementing a templated function or class, helpers from the `type_traits` header and `std::numeric_limits` **may** be used.